NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 that NannyML takes advantage of the confidence accompanying the prediction.
 For classifiers, this confidence is expressed by the probability that an observation belongs to a class.
 These probabilities are then used to estimate a value of selected performance evaluation metric for a set of observations.
-Given well-calibrated probabilities and large enough set of observations, CBPE returns accurate estimation of performance metric value.
+Provided that the monitored model returns well-calibrated probabilities (or probabilities that can :ref:`get well-calibrated in post processing <cbpe_probability_calibration>`) and large enough set of observations, :ref:`CBPE returns accurate estimation of performance metric value<performance-estimation-deep-dive-limitations>`.

 --------------
 CBPE algorithm